hsxyl/CustomDelegation/README.md

 (In simple terms, by interacting with this Canister and obtaining a DelegationIdentity,
 any third-party wallet can interact with the InternetComputer!)
 This project is for instructional use.
 Developers can modify the code themselves to better adapt it to their projects.
-You can use [js-sdk](https://github.com/Shuaige1234567/CustomDelegation-js-sdk) as a JavaScript npm dependency to interact with custom delegation.
+You can use [js-sdk](https://github.com/Shuaige1234567/CustomDelegation-js-sdk) as a JavaScript npm dependency to interact with custom delegation canister.